 The County is committed to providing technical, mapping, and GIS support of our municipal MS4 communities (sixteen municipalities within Ulster County are independently regulated under the MS4 Stormwater program).
 The County offered technical assistance to two MS4 municipalities this reporting period.
 The County also continues to offer a lending library of water testing and training materials in support of watershed groups and municipalities.
+County staff supported two watershed groups this reporting period by attending meetings and offering support.

 Stormwater information brochures are available to the public in the tourism kiosk in the County Office Building's lobby.
-The Department of the Environment also provides literature for various County as well as town environmental events (limited due to the COVID-19 Pandemic).
+The Department of the Environment also provides literature for various County as well as town environmental events.
+Count staff attended the County Fair for two full days and connected with community members on stormwater and water quality topics.
 In addition, the Ulster County Department of Health distributed 650 brochures on the Food Service Waste Reduction Act and Stormwater Pollution Prevention Guide for the Food Service Industry to Ulster County restaurants with their permit renewals.
 These brochures were created by the Department of the Environment and are distributed annually by the Department of Health.

-The Kingston Center of SUNY Ulster (KCSU) along with the green infrastructure (GI) practices at the main County Office Building complex continue to serve as practical public demonstrations of using GI to handle stormwater volume and pollutants.
+The Kingston Center of SUNY Ulster (KCSU) along with the green infrastructure (GI) practices at the main County Office Building complex and Department of the Environment office continue to serve as practical public demonstrations of using GI to handle stormwater volume and pollutants.

-The Wallkill River Watershed Alliance held a Summit Series with 90 attendees and four speakers.
+The Wallkill River Watershed Alliance held a Summit Series with 80 attendees and six speakers.